armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/enable-sso.md

 }
 ```
 Setting reference:
-**TykAPISettings.DashboardConfig.Endpoint**: is the Developr portal url.
+**TykAPISettings.DashboardConfig.Endpoint** is the Developer portal url.
 Pay attention if any of the elements (TIB or Portal) is running on containers.
-**TykAPISettings.DashboardConfig.Port**: is the Developer portal port
+**TykAPISettings.DashboardConfig.Port** is the Developer portal port.
-**TykAPISettings.DashboardConfig.AdminSecret**: is `PortalAPISecret` in the config file of the Developer portal.
+**TykAPISettings.DashboardConfig.AdminSecret** is `PortalAPISecret` in the configuration file of the Developer portal.
-The full reference for the config file is in [the TIB section of the documentation](/docs/tyk-configuration-reference/tyk-identity-broker-configuration).
+The full reference for the configuration file is in [the TIB section of the documentation](/docs/tyk-configuration-reference/tyk-identity-broker-configuration).

-3. Create a TIB profile to work your identity provider.
+3. Create a TIB profile to work on your identity provider.
 Navigate to the [TIB configuration section](/docs/advanced-configuration/integrate/sso/) for step-by-step instructions.
 4. Once TIB profile is created, you need to change the following parameter:
-**OrgID**: must be 0 for be accepted as provider-admin or super-admin;
+   **OrgID** must be 0 for being accepted as a provider-admin or super-admin.
-**IdentityHandlerConfig.DashboardCredential**:  is `PortalAPISecret` in the config file of the Developer portal;
+   **IdentityHandlerConfig.DashboardCredential** is `PortalAPISecret` in the configuration file of the Developer portal.

-**ReturnURL**: should be "http://{portal host}:{portal port}/sso";
+**ReturnURL** should be "http://{portal host}:{portal port}/sso".
-**ProviderConfig.FailureRedirect**: should be "http://{portal host}:{portal port}/?fail=true";
+**ProviderConfig.FailureRedirect** should be "http://{portal host}:{portal port}/?fail=true".
 5. Create a login page for admin users.
 We don't supply a login page for single sign-on out of the box so you need to create one.
    Here is an example of such page:
 ```html
 <html>
     <head>